Recipient of Trip Advisor's Travelers' Choice Award 2020

 Our salt marsh ecology tour is an educational trip through the salt marsh at low tide in the downtown Beaufort area.
 We'll throw a cast net to show you a sample of the marine organisms that live in our waters, and make a stop at a sandbar for a swim if the weather is warm.
-This trip is best in spring, summer and fall.

 Explore one of the most interesting areas in Beaufort county, from a natural history, conservation and cultural history standpoint.
 On this tour we will explore the "C" in the ACE basin, the Combahee River.
 We will discuss rice culture and history, conservation successes, and the present use of the historic rice fields.
-This trip is best in fall, winter and spring.

 Single and tandem kayaks available.

-Tandem kayaks available for children under 13.
+Tandem kayaks available for children 12 and under.

 Please contact us for custom, private or group tours.